pytorch/test-infra/tools/lintrunner/README.md

 The design of `lintrunner` is heavily inspired by `linttool`, a project that exists internally at Meta.

+> NOTE: Originally lintrunner was developed in @suo's account and was moved here.
+> Original branch was based on this [commit](https://github.com/suo/lintrunner/commit/a604812e11c5c5bf3c1160f9ee7ccd9a9680f43a)

 ## Installation
 ```
 pip install lintrunner